CALCULATE YOUR SIP RETURNS

 Now that you know how to withdraw money from a mutual fund SIP investment, let’s look at a few key factors you need to consider when submitting a redemption request.

-Certain types of mutual funds, like the Equity-Linked Savings Scheme (ELSS) have a mandatory lock-in period of 3 years.
+• Lock-in Period: Certain types of mutual funds, like the Equity-Linked Savings Scheme (ELSS), have a mandatory lock-in period of 3 years.
 During this time, you cannot withdraw or redeem your fund units.
 However, once the lock-in expires, you’re free to liquidate all of your holdings.

-The gains from a mutual fund investment are classified into either Short-Term Capital Gains (STCG) or Long-Term Capital Gains (LTCG), depending on how long you hold the units.
+• Holding Period: The gains from a mutual fund investment are classified into either Short-Term Capital Gains (STCG) or Long-Term Capital Gains (LTCG), depending on how long you hold the units.
 If the holding period is less than 12 months, the gains are classified as STCG, and if the holding period is more than 12 months, the gains are classified as LTCG.
 The rate of tax applicable on the gains varies based on whether the gains are classified as STCG or LTCG.
-For instance, STCG is taxed at 15% and LTCG is taxed at 10%.
+STCG is taxed at 20% and LTCG, above ₹1.25 lakh, is taxed at 12.5%, without indexation.

 FAQs